 - Hook: It is the full J-shaped toe that has a huge surface area that helps in amazing drag-flicks and greater control, along with utilizing reverse skills.
 Better to be used on grass fields, it is for the players having upright style.

 1. Are there any differences between indoor and outdoor field hockey sticks?

 There’s a great difference between the indoor and outdoor field hockey sticks.
 The outdoor field hockey sticks are made from hardwood originally, but now available in the composite sticks.
 They have increased weight and less flexibility but greater power.
 On the other hand, the indoor hockey sticks are more flexible and lighter in weight and offer great mobility.
 They are less sturdy and smaller in size than the outdoor field hockey sticks.

 2. What brand of the hockey stick is best?

 Grays, SLX, and Adidas have earned the good name in making the best hockey sticks today.

 3. What handed hockey stick should I use?

 To know which handed hockey to use, you should first know which handed you are.
 The right-handed players are lefties as they shoot left, and for the left-handed players, the opposite is the case.
 You are a left-handed player if your right hand is at the top of the hockey stick while the left hand on the shaft and vice versa for the right-handed player.
 Just hold the kitchen broom; you will use it the same way as the hockey stick.

 The customized left-handed field hockey stick is possible to make but they are illegal to be used in the field hockey tournaments and leagues.
 Left-handed hockey sticks were banned mainly for preventing injury and assuring the safety of the players.

 Now you know, what to choose and what not when it comes to the best hockey sticks selection.
 Make your decision wisely and improve your gameplay.
-I have given you five great choices, you can select from them, or you can use my guide to choose any other if you want.
+I have given you four great choices, you can select from them, or you can use my guide to choose any other if you want.